 Lucky for you and the bladder leakage issue, I’m a women’s Physiotherapist who is passionate about the pelvic floor!
 If you are unsure of what the pelvic floor is, t’s a sling of muscle from your pubic bone to coccyx.
 Your pelvic floor is like any other muscle.
 If it it placed under pressure, given too much stress or given too little work, you can lose some of the benefits.
 Like when you stop going to the gym and your arm muscles recede, your pelvic floor also needs the right kind of exercise and regime to keep it healthy.
 One of the ways you can discover that your pelvic floor isn’t that fit and happy is through bladder leakage.

 Here’s my best advice for women wanting to combat incontinence:

-The 3 things to do to tackle incontinence are:
+The 3 things to do to tackle bladder leakage and incontinence are: